 What is the weather like?

-Do I get a refund if it rains during my visit?
+Do I get a refund if it rains or is windy during my visit?

 Sorry, we cannot control the weather during your stay.
 No refunds are given for less-than-ideal weather conditions.